Joey Votto Preview, Player Props: Reds vs. Cardinals

 Joey Votto At The Plate

-- In 19.0% of his games this season, he has homered, and 5.8% of his trips to the dish.
+- He has hit a long ball in 12 games this season (19.0%), leaving the park in 5.8% of his trips to the plate.

-- In 21 games this season (33.3%), Votto has picked up an RBI, and in 10 of those games (15.9%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- In 21 games this season (33.3%), Votto has picked up an RBI, and in 10 of those games (15.9%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 23 games this season, with multiple runs three times.
+- He has scored in 36.5% of his games this season, with two or more runs scored in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.